-For your dryer, simply add dryer sheets and dryer balls at the start of the cycle.
+Alternatively, you can simply add dryer sheets and dryer balls at the start of the cycle.
+It’s not recommended to use both fabric softener and dryer sheets since they serve very similar purposes.
 Reference the packaging for correct usage.

 Pour softener into open pockets of water where there is space around clothes, avoiding direct contact with fabrics.
 This helps prevent staining from oily components often present in liquid softeners.

 Shop All Maytag® Washers

 You can rely on Maytag® washers to clean tough messes.
 Explore top load and front load options with features that fit your family’s laundry needs, like the Extra Power Button that boosts stain fighting or Advanced Vibration Control™ that keeps disruptive noises to a minimum.